juanchibarraza/juanchibarraza/README.md

  ### Hi there 👋
- I am Juan Martin Barraza, Software Developer JR
+ I am Juan Martin Barraza, Software Developer SSR

-🌱I am currently learning Machine Learning, Python

 - 🔭 I’m currently working on Oracle in the APPs Tower with Siebel CRM